Consumer Technology Association

-The Consumer Technology Association (CTA) is a standard and trade organization representing 1,376 consumer technology companies in the United States.
-CTA works to influence public policy, holds events such as the Consumer Electronics Show (CES) and CES Asia, conducts market research, and helps its members and regulators implement technical standards.
-CTA is led by president and CEO Gary J. Shapiro.
+The Consumer Technology Association (CTA)® is North America's largest standards and technology trade organization representing more than 1,200 technology companies.
+CTA is led by CEO and Vice Chair Gary J. Shapiro.

 Trade shows

 CES

 CES is a major technology trade show held each January in Las Vegas.
-The CTA-sponsored show typically hosts previews of products and new product announcements.

 The first CES was held in 1967 in New York City.
 It was a spin-off from the Chicago Music Show, which until then had served as the main event for exhibiting consumer electronics.
-The event had 17,500 attendees and over 100 exhibitors, and the kickoff speaker was Motorola chairman Bob Galvin.
+The event had 17,500 attendees and over 100 exhibitors.
 From 1978 to 1994, CES was held twice each year: once in January in Las Vegas, known as Winter Consumer Electronics Show (WCES), and once in June in Chicago, known as Summer Consumer Electronics Show.
 In 1998, the show changed to an annual format with Las Vegas as the location.
 CES is one of the largest and longest-running trade shows held in Las Vegas, taking up to 17 days to set up, run, and break down.

-CES Asia

-CES Asia is owned and produced by the International CES (Shanghai) Exhibition Co.
-Ltd., a wholly foreign-owned enterprise by the Consumer Technology Association (CTA), and is co-produced by Shanghai INTEX Exhibition Co., Ltd (Shanghai INTEX).
-Special co-organizers for CES Asia are the China Chamber of Commerce for Import and Export of Machinery and Electronic Products (CCCME) and the China Electronic Chamber of Commerce (CECC).
-CES Asia serves as a platform for both Chinese and American companies to introduce new products into the Asian marketplace.

-Leadership

-Gary Shapiro

-Gary J. Shapiro is the president and CEO of CTA.
-Shapiro has worked for CTA since 1979, when he was a law student.
-Shapiro is also the chairman of the Home Recording Rights Coalition.
-As chairman, Shapiro has testified often before Congress and has helped ensure the growth of the video rental market, VCRs, home computers, and audio-recording equipment, including MP3 technology.
-Shapiro is also the author of the bestselling book, The Comeback: How Innovation Will Restore the American Dream.

-Shapiro holds a law degree from the Georgetown University Law Center.
-He is also a Phi Beta Kappa graduate of the Binghamton University, where he majored in economics and psychology.
-Shapiro was an associate at the law firm of Squire, Sanders and Dempsey.
-He also worked as a legislative aide on Capitol Hill.